newtykip/johnny/readme.md

 the following flags are not recommended for most people who use this bot, but are documented for transparency.

 - **johnny** - for use in [newt's server (:](https://discord.gg/ywra9UeJGh) - you most likely do not want this, but you can if you'd like i suppose!
+- **db** - contains common dependencies for individual database drivers, you do not need to enable this yourself!
 - **development** - please only enable this if you are in a development environment! it will only bring you potential pain if not